5 Essential Sales Forecast Tips & Examples

 Setting Weekly Sales Forecast Meetings

-Keeping a sales team updated with the plans and goals of the business is key to achieving results.
+Keeping a sales team updated with the business's plans and goals is key to achieving results.
 However, some unorthodox individuals drastically affect the final figures determined in the initial sales forecast.

 Here are three reasons weekly meetings are essential: